lymslive/vnote/readme.md

 * `:NoteNew -` create a new diary
 * `:w` save note file as normal
 * `:NoteList` browse note in notebook
+* `:Unite notelist` is available if unite.vim installed
 * default notebook is `~/notebook`
 * `:help vnote` for detail and online document